sodascience/metasyn/docs/source/usage/generating_metaframes.rst

 Preparing the Dataset
 ---------------------

 Before we can pass a dataset into metasyn, we need to convert it to a `Polars <https://pola.rs>`__ DataFrame.
 In doing so, we can indicate which columns contain categorical values.
 We can also tell Polars to find columns that may contain dates or timestamps.
-Metasyn can later use this information to generate categorical or date-like values where appropriate.
+Metasyn later uses this information to generate categorical or date-like values where appropriate.
 For more information on how to use Polars, check out the `Polars documentation <https://docs.pola.rs/>`__.

 For example, if we want to load a dataset named 'dataset.csv' into a Polars DataFrame, set the columns ``Color`` and ``Fruit`` to be categorical and parse dates in the DataFrame.
 We can use the following code: